guipmdev/ignite-call/README.md

 ## 📍 Overview

-This project is a web application developed in _Next.js_ and _TypeScript_ for a
+This project is a scheduling web application developed in _Next.js_ and _TypeScript_ that allows users to create and manage their schedules.
+It offers features such as user registration, profile management, connection to Google Calendar and creation of scheduling events.

+The application aims to simplify the agenda management process and ensure that users have an efficient and organized way of managing their time.
+Its value proposition lies in its seamless integration with Google Calendar, its user-friendly interface and its robust scheduling and availability management functionality.

 ## ✨ Features

+🏷 **Reserve your username** for later

+📅 Seamlessly sync your agenda with **Google Calendar integration**

+👥 Personalize your experience with easy **user registration and profile management**

+➕ **Create scheduling events without conflicts** and add them into your Google Calendar

+🔗 **Share your link** and watch events pops right into your agenda.

 ## 🤖 Demo